st01c/st01c.github.io/_site/DEV-DOCS/NOTES-on-jekyll.md

 _content.scss: change page content width…

 _listing.scss: that's where the grid overlay opacity problem was… I turned it fully off now here, but there's still the nice yellow background on the mini menu.

-**TO DO (want to do):**

-- keep yellow background against mini menu
-- (make mini menu in top right corner on all screen sizes?)
-- grey overlay (make images less bright) on grid view